 The first and just the first time they are getting out of hand, they will get the first warning.

-If you do not eat peacefully, you get second warning.
-Tell them if they break the first rule, mom or dad will take to the car at once for time out.
+If you do not eat peacefully, you get a second warning.
+Tell them if they break the first rule, mom or dad will take them to the car at once for a time out.
 The time could be 5-10 minutes.
 If they remain quiet during that time, they are in.
 If not, they remain in the car.

 If you still do not eat it peace, you get the third warning and you’re out.
-Explain to them that breaking second rule will lead them to the car again and remain there until mom and dad finish their meal.
+Explain to them that breaking the second rule will lead them to the car again and remain there until mom and dad finish their meal.
 Moreover, mom and dad will not pack any food home.
 Make them realize that mom and dad are serious and will them skip

 For parents…Do not make the rules unless you are serious about them.
 You have to be serious about the rules before implementing them or else you waken your credibility and effectiveness on your kids.

 Teach your child from the consequences and not from the threat of consequences.
-Even if you are too tired to take your kids to the car for breaking the rule, you have to take him or her.
+Even if you are too tired to take your kids to the car for breaking the rule, you have to take him or them.
 If you skip, then your rules will have no effect.